Yuktageo/fsm/README.md

 # fsm
 finite state machine
-Initialize the regression and classification algorithm
+Initialize the regression and classification algorithm.